-- Extend your feet as far out in front of your knees as you can. (this eliminates excessive hip motion during the exercise)
+- Extend your feet as far out in front of you as you can. (this eliminates excessive hip motion during the exercise).

 - Grab a dumbbell or kettlebell and hold it at the top of your chest near your collarbone and under your chin.
-The weight should be enough that you feel fatigue and difficulty after the 3rd set of ten.
+The weight should be enough that you feel fatigue and difficulty after the 3rdset of ten repetitions.

-- Slight forward lean at the hips so there is less than 90º at the hips.
+- Lean forward slightly at the hips so your body forms less than a 90º angle at the hips.

-- Starting in a slight sloughed position, elongate the abdomen, pushing it forward and lifting the chest to sit up tall.
-Imagine that there is a string halfway between the belly button and where the chest meets, and it is pulling your belly forward.
+- Starting in a slightly slouched position, elongate the abdomen, pushing it forward and lifting the chest to sit up tall.
+Imagine that there is a string in the center of your torso and that it is pulling your belly forward.

 2. Thoracic Twists

-This exercise is often done wrong because of poor posture position.
+This exercise is often done incorrectly because of poor posture.

-- Our starting position will be in the quadruped tabletop position with our wrist under the shoulders and knees below the hips forming a 90º angle at the hips and the knees.
+- Start in the quadruped tabletop position with the wrists under the shoulders and knees below the hips forming a 90º angle at the hips and the knees.

 - Adjust your posture so you elongate the belly and lift the chest creating a nice straight line from shoulder to hips.
-There should be no rounding of the upper and middle back.
+There should be no rounding of the upper and mid-back.

-- Next, extend the working arm out to the side, parallel to the floor.
-For our purposes, it will be the right arm.
-The hand can be extended outward or placed behind the head, it doesn’t matter.
-If you place it behind the head don’t push down on your head.
+- Next, extend the right arm out to the side, parallel to the floor.
+The hand can be extended outward or placed behind the head.
+If you place it behind the head, don’t push down on your head.

-- Finally, without rounding the back twist and rotate your upper and midback upward toward the ceiling.
-Don’t only move the arm.
-This is a very small movement, for some only 10º, while others may get 25º.
-If you are getting more than this, you have one or more components incorrect.
+- Without rounding the back, twist and rotate your upper and mid-back upward toward the ceiling.
+Make sure to move your entire torso and not just your arm.
+This is a very small movement.
+Some will only be able to move 10º, while others may reach 25º.

 - Common Faults: sitting back on the heels; rounding the back; only moving the arm.